Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

         # on REMOTE:
         $ nano /etc/hosts

-    &#x27a9; Then insert a line at the top of the list like:
+    &#x27a9; Then insert a line *at the top of the list* like:

         :::text
-        <your droplet IP>  <your hostname>.<your domain>   <your hostname>
+        your_vps_ip     your_hostname.yourDNSdomain.com     your_hostname

     If it's not at the top of the list, localhost will continue to be returned in FQDN lookup.
 Verify hostname and FQDN work correctly now with another `$ hostname -f` command.
+You should get `your_hostname.yourDNSdomain.com` back.

 3. Configure DNS with DigitalOcean